JirayuJanlert/flutter-hippodrome_app/README.md

 ## About The Project

-This is a cinema ticket booking appThe app is developed using flutter Use cloud firestore as app's data store
+This is a cinema ticket booking app devloped as a final project of mobile application development course.

 Main features:
 * Login and Register using firebase
 * Google authentication using firebase